abdullahnaeemmalik/abdullahnaeemmalik.github.io/_pages/cv.md

     * Piloted the transition of 2 courses from face-to-face to hybrid for 16,500 students, that shaved off 3% of total expenses
     * Led a team of 15 Content Experts, 5 Instructional Designers, 3 Animation Creators, 2 Video Editors and 4 Web Developers, ensuring successful and smooth generation, processing, editing and deployment of academic content
     * Responsible for organizing and coordinating faculty development programs
-    * Identified gaps in student ICT literacy and provided appropriate recommendations for improvement
+    * Used hypothesis testing to identify gaps in student ICT literacy and provided appropriate recommendations for improvement
 * March 2013 -- August 2017: Research Associate
   * COMSATS Institute of Information Technology, Virtual Campus.
 Supervisor: Dr. Bilal Zaka
     * Moderated the following math courses: